 For patients, joint replacement surgery used to mean pain and a long recovery, including a week-long stay at a rehabilitation facility.
 But now those worries are a thing of the past.

-“One of the things that has greatly improved joint replacement surgery and recovery for patients is the role of pain medication,” explains Carl Deirmengian, MD, orthopedic surgeon with the Rothman Institute at Lankenau Medical Center.
+“One of the things that has greatly improved joint replacement surgery and recovery for patients is the role of pain medication,” explains Carl Deirmengian, MD, orthopaedic surgeon with the Rothman Institute at Lankenau Medical Center.
 “Improvement in the perioperative pain management protocol over the past several years is likely the biggest advance in joint replacement surgery nationally.”

 One of these improvements has been the use of multimodal pain relief, says Dr. Deirmengian.
 A combination of several different pain medications and strategies, a multimodal pain protocol is an approach that allows joint replacement patients a faster rehabilitation, less pain, reduced chance of complication, and an overall more comfortable recovery process.
 For most patients, intravenous narcotics are no longer necessary to control the pain immediately after surgery.